GuireWire/foundry-smart-contract-lottery-f23/README.md

 # Foundry Smart Contract Lottery

 This is a section of the Cyfrin Foundry Solidity Course.
 Specifically Course 3 Section 4 Foundry Smart Contract Lottery.
+Would have deployed contract to Sepolia but need more SepoliaETH to carry out transaction runs.

 *[⭐️ (3:04:09) | Lesson 9: Foundry Smart Contract Lottery](https://www.youtube.com/watch?v=sas02qSFZ74&t=11049s)*